Central Research, Scholarship and Creative Activity (RSCA) Grant Program

 - Feasibility of the proposed activity within the timeline

-- Appropriateness of the proposed budget (i.e., consistent with the narrative)
+- Appropriateness of the proposed budget (i.e., budget request consistent with the narrative)

 When is funding approved?

 Typically late May of each academic year.

 If you have questions about the Central RSCA Grant Program, please contact the Office of Research in care of Research AVP Pamela Stacks at email@example.com (phone: 408-924-2488).